SEO For Business Managers

 Perhaps more importantly, you should understand what SEO is not.

 In the early days of the internet, SEO earned a well deserved reputation as technical trickery.
 The idea still persists that someone with an expensive laptop can make some unseen changes on a website and the website will pop to the top of the Google results page.
-This was true many years ago, but Google knows that is not in the best interest of Google users.
+This was partially true many years ago, but Google knows that is not in the best interest of Google users.

 Google relentlessly pursues the delivery of relevant content to search users.
 It is impossible to pay your way to the top of organic Google results.
 If Google stops serving relevant results, people will go elsewhere.
 What’s good for all of us is what’s good for Google.